audunhalland/audunhalland.github.io/content/blog/entrait-pattern.md

 A testing pattern seen in various OOP languages is mocking out business logic at an _arbitrary distance_ from the direct function being tested.
 I think in some circles this might be referred to as _integration testing_.
-Sometimes a deeper integration test is the best strategy for a particular problem.
+Sometimes a deeper integration test is the best testing strategy for a particular problem.

 The real advantage, the _crux_ if you will, about the entrait pattern, is that both unit and integration tests (of arbitrary depth!) become very much a reality.